Campaigns

 | Rate — WhatsApp Unofficial | Around 6 messages per minute by default; tunable after account warm-up |

-| Rate — Email / other | Around 6 messages per minute by default |
+| Rate — Email | Around 6 messages per minute by default |

 | List page size | 100 campaigns per page |